 MORTISE & TENON DOORS:

-Mortise and tenon doors are somewhat more durable and sturdy than dowel construction joints so they’re suited for use externally.
-The joint is created by forming a tongue from the cross rails fitting this into a slot in the stile with glue and then driving in wedges from the outside to secure the joint.
+Mortise and tenon doors are somewhat more durable and sturdy than dowel construction joints, so installers often fit them externally.
+A tongue from the cross rails fits into a slot in the stile with glue.
+Then, wedges are driven in from the outside, and this creates a joint.

 MOULDED DOORS: